yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

 <img src = "./img/multiple_c-dwh.JPG" width="350" height="300" style="float: center">

 + **C-DWH and Dependent Data Marts**:
-This is the most presented architecture in literature and it is built by extending the core data DWH with one or more data marts.
+This is the most presented architecture in literature and it is built by extending the core DWH with one or more data marts.
 The data marts are fed with data and transformation processes from the core data warehouse.
 In this architecture, the department-specific data is extracted from the C-DWH.